Robert Sharp is a second six pupil and can take instructions across all of chambers’ practice areas.

 As a local authority litigator, Robert advised on high-value contractual disputes.
 These included recovering a six-figure sum from a national restaurant chain for a Covid-era debt, and recovery of a six-figure sum from another public body related to a major rail infrastructure project.

 Robert can advise on all stages of debt recovery litigation and enforcement, including return of goods.
-He has experience of securing Civil Restraint Orders and bankruptcy orders.
+He has experience of securing Civil Restraint Orders, bankruptcy orders, and applications brought under Part 25 of the Companies Act 2006.

 Media law